makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * Types come in two kinds: simple types (also called atomic), and complex
   * simple types: an atomic symbol like sg or pl
     * hierarchy:  multiple-inheritance (lattice. a kind of partial order)
-    * Fig. 15.13 shows the type hierarchy for agreement
+    * Fig 15.13 shows the type hierarchy for agreement
     * the type of the kind of atomic object that can be the value of AGREE
     * the unification of any two types is the most-general type that is more specific than the two input types